 Youthful and community-minded, Coral Gables is home to the Fairchild Botanical Garden, international retailers, and a free trolley system, which makes getting around easy.

 Things to do in Coral Gables: Fairchild Tropical Botanic Garden, Matheson Hammock Park, Venetian Pool, Miracle Mile, Giralda Plaza

 4. Coconut Grove: Kid-friendly Miami neighborhood perfect for families

 Hop on the trolley and explore one of the greenest and oldest neighborhoods in Miami.
 Tree-lined streets give rise to the shopping and restaurant areas.
 Originally a bit Bohemian, the area still maintains the quaint aura of culture and charm.

-Aside from being an excellent place to live and raise children, this bayfront neighborhood also has many family-friendly attractions to explore.
+Being an excellent place to live and raise children, this bayfront neighborhood has many family-friendly attractions to explore.

 The lush Kampong Botanical Garden, one of only five National Tropical Botanical Gardens is an absolute must-see.
 Note you’ll need to schedule an appointment to explore this tropical paradise.